Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 This is a somewhat clichéd need - to be rescued by a knight in shining armour, a gallant and bold male who risks all to save the stricken maiden.

 This heroic scene is left far behind as the speaker abruptly enters the here and now.
-She may wish for a knight to come trotting up to her but truth is, life in the modern era is fast, technology based.
+She may wish for a knight to come trotting up to her but truth is, life in the modern era is fast and technology-based.
 We want everything to be an event.

 And more to the point, there's the slight fact of an approaching hurricane, called Floyd, which will add spice to a dull life.
 Why it hasn't got a female's name is a puzzle.
 Aren't all hurricanes female by name?